hechoendrupal/drupal-console-book/ca/commands/available-commands.md

 **Note:** Drupal Console commands *must* be run from the root of a Drupal 8 installation.

-Drupal Console Command | Details
+Drupal Console Command | Detalls
 ------------ | -------------
 **misc**  |
 [about](about.md) | Mostrar l'informació bàsica sobre el projecte Drupal Console